gsuarezr/gsuarezr.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a Venezuelan physicist, AI & Finance enthusiast, with passion for problem solving and software development.
+I'm a Venezuelan physicist, with passion for problem solving and software development.
 I'm currently pursuing a PhD at ICTQT, in the university of Gdansk.